 After completing the Intermountain Healthcare CLA training program, it is each student's responsibility to apply and interview for open CLA positions during the placement interviews held at the end of the course.
 Intermountain Healthcare does not guarantee placement of a permanent position.
 Those students who have not secured a position upon completion of the course will be placed in the Float Pool and will be budgeted for at least 24 hours per week.
 Upon completion of all course requirements, students will be paid the current entry rate for Clinical Lab Assistants/Specimen Processing.

 After successful completion of the CLA course, per the contract, a work commitment of 2080 hours within in the Central Region (Salt Lake Valley) is required (1 year full-time or 2 years part time).
-Students may work for Intermountain Healthcare Laboratory Services at facilities including Alta View Hospital, Riverton Hospital, The Orthopedic Specialty Hospital (TOSH), Intermountain Medical Center, and LDS Hospital.
+Students may work for Intermountain Healthcare Laboratory Services at facilities including Alta View Hospital, Riverton Hospital, The Orthopedic Specialty Hospital (TOSH), Intermountain Medical Center, Salt Lake Clinic, Memorial Clinic, and LDS Hospital.
 If the student does not fulfill the contract requirements, the student reimburses Intermountain Healthcare $1500 to cover the cost of tuition.